-In today’s hay wired world, there are a zillion factors that can trigger a panic attack.
-This is often dependant on the sensitivity level of the person on the receiving end and how a person perceives a critical situation.
+In today’s erratic world, there are a zillion factors that can trigger a panic attack.
+This is often dependent on the sensitivity level of the person on the receiving end and how a person perceives a critical situation.
 However, the one thing everyone should know about it is that it does not necessarily have to cause any physical harm unless you allow it to.
 The panic attacks can occur at any given time and place the victim in a state of elevated frenzy.
 The intensity of the attack can be very high and the person can go back to his normal self with or without any help.
 There have been reports of people experiencing such a panic attack to have a sense of dying or extreme suffocation.
 The immediate response to such a situation is the tendency to run away from the location of origin of the triggering event.

 The heart rate increases and it starts pounding away at an alarming rate, which can be clinically observed as palpitations.
-Another symptom of panic attack is sweating along with breathlessness and an expression of being smothered.
-Hands and body of the person may tremble or shake due to the attack and he may also have profuse sweating.
+Another symptom of a panic attack is sweating along with breathlessness and an expression of being smothered.
+The hands and body of the person may tremble or shake due to the attack and he may also have profuse sweating.
 It is also common for the victim to experience a choking or dying feeling.
 This gives them the most discomfort.
 Another alarming symptom is extreme chest pain.
 Other panic attack symptoms that you would see are nausea, lightheadedness, or even fainting.
 Make sure you get medical help if the symptoms grow out of control or disturb the person to the extent that the person cannot lead a normal social life.